About the breed

 The Chihuahua is a Purebred dog originating from Mexico.

-and erect but also acceptable in the smaller version; slightly arched neck,
+- ears generally large and erect but also acceptable in the smaller version;

 He is neutered and once over the operation, is given follow up worm treatment to ensure that all worms are destroyed before he goes to a new home.

 We know that Chihuahuas are the longest living of any dog breed.
-The general "saying" is that the smaller the dog – the longer their life span.
+The general "saying" is that the smaller the dog — the longer their life span.
 However, this is not entirely correct.
-The STANDARD sized Chihuahua is the longest living of dog breeds, but the very small Chihuahua’s are generally not so long living, as, genetic faults; runts of litters etc. is the reason they are so small (they are NOT, and CANNOT be bred as "teacup" and "teapot" Chihuahua’s.
+Standard sized Chihuahuas have the longest life spans among the different Chihuahua dog breeds: the very small Chihuahuas generally have shorter life spans.
+This is because they are usually small due to genetic faults, being runt of the litter etc. They are NOT, and CANNOT be bred as "teacup" and "teapot" Chihuahuas.
 These two terms are myths.
-The longer living Chihuahua’s are the ones (when not overfed and overweight) weigh from 1 ½ kg. to about 2 ½ kg.
-It is also not unknown for some larger sized pure Chihuahua’s to be 3 to 4 kg.
+The longer living Chihuahuas (when not overfed and overweight) weigh between 1.5 kg to 2.5 kg or thereabouts.
+It is also known for some larger sized pure Chihuahuas to be 3 to 4 kg.

 Considering the size of the Chihuahua no other dog could be more intelligent and willing to learn.
-Most importantly the Chihuahua is actually a DOG despite its size, and as such should be treated like a dog – you are the protector, the trainer, supply their food, and by so doing your little Chihuahua will look up to you as the leader of the pack.
+Most importantly the Chihuahua is actually a DOG despite its size, and as such should be treated like a dog — you protect them, train them, feed them, and by so doing your little Chihuahua will look up to you as the leader of the pack.

 This little dog is a natural watchdog and will protect his home and owner till his dying breath.
 In the mind of the Chihuahua he thinks he is a Great Dane!